Reopening Plan: "One Grace": Connected Remote Learning / On-Campus Learning

 Preschool and Prekindergarten Dismissal

-- Parents/guardians will park and walk around the north end of the building to the playground (while maintaining social distance and wearing a mask) to pick up their children from the north gate.
+- Parents/guardians will park and walk around the north end of the building to the playground (while maintaining social distance and wearing a mask) to pick up their children from the Preschool door that opens to the early childhood playground.

 K-Grade 5 Dismissal